wzljerry/wzljerry.github.io/README.md

 ### News

-- **[2023/03]**: Our paper, Incentive Mechanism Design for Joint Resource Allocation in Blockchain-based Federated Learning, was accepetd by IEEE TPDS!
-This is my first paper which will be published in top journal!
+- **[2023/03]**: Our paper, Incentive Mechanism Design for Joint Resource Allocation in Blockchain-based Federated Learning, was accepetd to IEEE Transactions on Parallel and Distributed Systems!
 - **[2022/12]**: Our paper, Online Learning based Fast-Convergent and Energy-Efficient Device Selection in Federated Edge Learning, was accepted by IEEE Internet of Things Journal.